 ATP-Binding Cassette Transporters; Biological Psychiatry; Blood-Brain Barrier; Blood-Retinal Barrier; Clinical Trial, Phase I; Clinical Trial, Phase II; Drug Interactions; Drug Resistance; Epilepsy, Temporal Lobe; Ethics; Organic Anion Transporters; P-Glycoprotein; Pharmacokinetics; Positron-Emission Tomography; Schizophrenia and Disorders with Psychotic Features

-An important research focus is to understand the target tissue pharmacokinetics of ABC and OATP transporter substrates.
-Imaging processes involving transporters such as absorption, distribution, metabolism, and excretion of a pharmaceutical compound within the human organism is our core expertise.
+Imaging of transporters influencing the target tissue pharmacokinetics of ABC and OATP substrates is our core expertise.
 Functional alteration of transporter processes such as up- or down regulation are often observed in various pathophysiological states and may contribute to pharmacoresistancy, drug-drug interactions or vulnerability towards diseases or drug side effects.
 Thus, the characterization of transporter function and modulation of transporter activity are another focus of our work.

 Techniques, methods & infrastructure